·

 What Gear And Equipment Should I Bring?

-- Good trail shoes or hiking boots are a must.
+• Trail shoes or hiking boots are a must.
 Something with an aggressive tread that can grip the muddy slick surfaces you will likely encounter.

-- A waterproof layer.
+• A waterproof layer.
 Kauai is the most green of all the Hawaiian Islands which means it rains a lot!

-- A decent hiking pack if you will be hiking longer than half a day, but even a regular school backpack will work for shorter hikes.
+• A decent hiking pack if you will be hiking longer than half a day, but even a regular school backpack will work for shorter hikes.

-- Reusable water containers to avoid losing a disposable water bottle in such a beautiful place.
+• Reusable water containers to avoid losing a disposable water bottle in such a beautiful place.

-- Ankle tape or brace.
+• Ankle tape or brace.
 This is especially true if you will be hiking for multiple days.
 The uneven and slick surfaces will put your ankles to the test!
 Jessica, unfortunately, injured her ankle on the last mile of our hike back from Hanakapiai Falls!

-- A camera!
+• A camera!

 What If It Is Raining?

-If it’s heavy rain, I would recommend waiting for a better day.
+If it’s heavy rain, we would recommend waiting for a better day.
 Most of the trails get very slick and muddy, and some have flash floods.
 Also, roads can wash out preventing access.
 Now, if it’s just a light rain or cloudy, then hiking should be fine, although the trails could still be slippery.
-The only hikes I would always advise to wait for a clear day on are any hikes in Waimea Canyon, the Awa’awapuhi Trail, or Honopu Ridge as the clouds can completely cover the beautiful views.
+The only hikes we would always advise to wait for a clear day on are any hikes in Waimea Canyon, the Awa’awapuhi Trail, or Honopu Ridge as the clouds can completely cover the beautiful views.